What Is Chondromalacia?

 Tips to Prevent Chondromalacia

-You can help reduce your risk of developing “runner’s knee” by following these recommendations.
+You can help reduce your risk of developing runner’s knee by

-- eating plenty of vegetables, fruits, and whole grains
+intake, eating plenty of vegetables, fruits, and whole grains, and exercising